viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Now, add the AXI Direct Memory Access to the diagram and open its configuration.
 We do not need to use AXI DMA [Scatter/Gather Mode](https://docs.amd.com/r/en-US/pg021_axi_dma/Scatter/Gather-Mode), so we disable the Enable Scatter Gather Engine option.
 We set the Width of the Buffer Length Register to the value 26 (i.e., the maximum).
 This will allow us to transfer up to 33.5 million XADC data samples in one transfer (64 MB of data).
-We are only writing to RAM so we disable the option Enable Read Channel.
+We are only writing to RAM, so we disable the option Enable Read Channel.
 We enable the Allow Unaligned Transfer option on the Write Channel and increase the Max Burst Size to 128.

 <img src="pictures\bd_dma.png" width="730">

+Connect S_AXIS_S2MM of AXI DMA with the m_axis of the stream_tlaster module.
+Run Connection Automation which Vivado offers now.
+Set all clock sources to the Clocking Wizard (/clk_wiz_0/clk_out1).

+The automation connected the AXI DMA AXI-Lite interface to the Zynq PS via the existing AXI Interconnect.
+It created a new AXI Interconnect and used it to connect the DMA AXI master interface to the S_AXI_HP0 of Zynq PS.
+Also, the resets and clocks were connected accordingly.